-TABLE 16 BENCHMAR K FOR PROGRESS 2012 - 2017 ' PLAN 2012-2017 Plan Measure Progress Report Original Status New Status Continue to promote the Recent grant applications not On-going On-going increased use of National funded.
-County EM continues to (1) (1) Oceanic and Atmospheric promote use of the radios and seek Administration (NOAA) funding to disseminate radios. weather radios.
-Continue to add/update Website actively maintained with On-going On-going Emergency Management hazard information.
-Created a (2) (2) Department link off their "Ready Lincoln" page to help existing County web site. educate and prepare public.
-Verify that back-up utilities are Installation at some county facilities.
-On-going On-going available at all critical facilities.
+TABLE 16 BENCHMARK FO R PROGRESS 2018 - 2023 PLAN Progress Report Original New 2010 2020 Fight Medical C Trogress Report Status Status Continue to promote the increased Past grant applications were not On-going On-going use of National Oceanic and funded and program has fallen off.
+(1) (1) Atmospheric Administration (NOAA) County EM seeking to reinvigorate weather radios. program.
+Continue to add/update Emergency Website actively maintained with On-going On-going Management Department link off hazard information.
+(2) (2) existing County website.
+Verify that back-up utilities are Installation at some county and local On-going On-going available at all critical facilities, facilities.
 More evaluation needed.
-(3) (3) Create second street to the Not yet completed.
-Remains 2015 2021 hospital in the City of concern.
-Wetlands issues blocking (4) (4) Tomahawk. progress.
-Develop county-wide early County has been exploring some On-going On-going warning systems possibly emergency alert systems such as (5) (5) including all telephone CodeRed, NIXLE, and others. message cast and cable TV broadcast, among others.
-Develop county-wide disaster Did review Red Cross sheltering but On-going On-going shelter plan possibly including more is needed.
-Trailer parks in the (6) (6) i.d. available shelters, trailer County are one area of concern. () park shelter needs, notification Shelter needs in Towns of Harding procedures, etc. and Merrill.
-Establish a second well field Budget constraint has been the 2016 2020 and water tower for the City of limiting factor for this (7) (7) Tomahawk. recommendation. · · / Develop Emergency Response Little progress to date.
-May be 2013 2019 Zone Atlas. increasing priority with WDNR.
-(8) (8) Establish an "off-site" Budget constraint has been the 2014 2022 emergency command post for limiting factor for this (9) (9) City of Tomahawk. recommendation.
-X - 7 (-) Update radio / emergency Police department did acquire new 2013 2020 communications systems for radios but more updating is needed.
-(10) (10) City of Merrill.
-Other key depts need new radios. (, () Continue development of Limited development due to lack of 2016 2022 County EOC and mobile available funding.
-(11) (11) command post.
-3 、 Address gaps in emergency Tower/repeater installed in Pine 2015 2021 interoperability River in 2013.
-Additional work (12) (12) communications coverage needed. (.=, (, Improve addressing signage to Status unknown.
-Not reported as 2013 Removed improve emergency response current priority by Town.
-(13) from list in Corning. () (-) Analyze water towers for No progress to date.
-2013 2019 tornado strength.
-(14) (17) Encourage mobile homes to Limited progress to date.
-On-going On-going have tie-downs with ground (15) (18) anchors. (, Promote winter hazards County EM working with Health Annual Annual awareness at home and while Department on extreme cold safety (16) (19) traveling. awareness.
+(3) (3) including necessary maintenance.
+Create second street to the hospital in Not yet completed.
+Remains 2021 2028 the City of Tomahawk.
+Work with concern.
+Wetlands issues blocking (4) (4) DNR and Corps of Engineers on progress. wetland issues.
+Work toward development of county- County will begin implementing On-going 2024 wide early warning systems possibly system in 2024.
+(5) (5) including all telephone message cast and cable TV broadcast, etc. Consider developing county-wide County EM Director reports as done.
+On-going Completed disaster shelter plan possibly ' (6) (-) including i.d. available shelters, trailer park shelter needs, notification procedures, etc. Establish a second well field and Recommendation expanded into 2020 2028 water tower for the City of Tomahawk larger water system improvements (7) (7) for Tomahawk and Merrill.
+Budget constraint has been the limiting factor.
+Develop Emergency Response Zone Project in development for 2019 2025 Atlas - print and distribute. completion in 2025.
+(8) (8) Establish an "off-site" emergency Recommendation shifted focus to 2022 2026 command post to mitigate proximity of overall incident response (9) (9) Tomahawk's police, fire and public capabilities.
+Budget constraint has works facilities to each other and to been the limiting factor for this high hazard threats (LP gas). recommendation.
+Update radio / emergency City reports need for new radios for 2020 2026 communications system Police/Fire with recycle of older sets (10) (10) interoperability within the City of to other key Depts for interoperability Merrill. -budget constraint is limiting factor.
+Continue to develop and enhance Project underway to update primary 2022 2025 new County EOC location as well as PSAP call center to Next Gen 911 (11) (11) County mobile command post. and create back-up call center/EOC.
+Address gaps in emergency Limited progress.
+Additional work 2021 2026 interoperable communications needed.
+Budget constraint has been (12) (12) coverage by installing communication a limiting factor for this towers/repeaters in problems areas recommendation. like western Corning and the far northwest corner of County.
+Improve addressing / fire number County has address signing program 2018 Completed signing to improve emergency in place.
+(13) (-) -igg top.o.o.o.go.i.o.g